Tucked away on a small street in Vietnam, Da Lat Family Hostel is a hidden…

 The room is equipped with an A/C unit (a must in Saigon’s heat), a large flat screen TV, a tea kettle, and a mini fridge.
 I really appreciated the fridge stocked full of waters and the complimentary tea and coffee that was provided.

 Located on Pasteur in District 1, you will have everything that you need at the tip of your fingertips!
-Within walking distance you will finda number of food options (both street food and formal dining options), convenience stores, ATMS, and many of Saigon's top tourist attractions.
-The Styled Out Apartment is located within 15 minutes walking from sights include the Beh Thanh Market and the famous War Remnants Museum.
-It is one of the best locations to situate yourself for a Saigon adventure!
+In my opinion, this is the best place to stay in Ho Chi Minh City!
+Within walking distance you will find a number of food options (both street food and formal dining options), convenience stores, ATMS, and many of Saigon’s top tourist attractions.
+The Styled Out Apartment is located within 15 minutes walking from main sights including the Beh Thanh Market and the famous War Remnants Museum.
+It is truly one of the best locations to situate yourself for a Saigon adventure!

 Each of the apartments are uniquely designed!
 I absolutely loved to small touches such as the funky lightbulbs and old school telephone and clock on the wall!